dotnet/csharplang/proposals/state-machine-restriction-updates.md

 > **It is a compile-time error to declare and use a ref local variable, or a variable of a `ref struct` type
 > across `await` or `yield` statements.**

+Note that this error is not downgraded to a warning in `unsafe` contexts like [some other ref safety errors][ref-safety-unsafe-warnings].
+That is because these ref-like locals cannot be manipulated in `unsafe` contexts without relying on implementation details of how the state machine rewrite works, hence this error falls outside the boundaries of what we want to downgrade to warnings in `unsafe` contexts.

 [§13.13 The lock statement][lock-statement]:

 > [...]
 >
 > **A warning is reported (as part of the next warning wave) when a `yield` statement
 > ([§13.15][yield-statement]) is used inside the body of a `lock` statement.**

+Note that [the new `Lock`-object-based `lock`][lock-object] reports compile-time errors for `yield`s in its body, because such `lock` statement is equivalent to a `using` on a `ref struct` which disallows `yield`s in its body.

 No change in the spec is needed to allow `unsafe` blocks which do not contain `await`s in async methods, because the spec has never disallowed `unsafe` blocks in async methods.